vmalshetty-mrvl/SONiC/doc/sflow/Egress_Sflow_TestPlan.md

 ### Scope
 ---------
-The test is targetting egress sflow functionality test on SONiC DUT with T0 configuration.The test will also cover testing egress flow in combination with ingress sflow.
+The test is targetting egress sflow functionality test on SONiC DUT with T0 configuration.The test will also cover testing egress sflow in combination with ingress sflow.

 ### Scale / Performance
 -------------------